 Coba looked at him, her eyes widening in confusion.
 "W-what?
 B-but you said—"

 "I know what I said," he interrupted.
 "I was wrong.
 Dad explained that he and Mom just didn't work hard enough at their relationship.
 Why Mom dislikes you and says you're to blame, I don't know.
 But I do know you helped me earlier with the hornets, and you just risked your life to save Matt.
-If Dad were to get rid of you now, I'd call him out on being stupid."
+If Dad were to get rid of you now, I'd call him out for being stupid."

 "But Dad's not stupid!"